 The zoo is right in the centre of Lisbon and can be viewed by foot, from a little train or – the best way! – by cable car for a bird’s eye view.

-Continuing the animal theme the Oceanarium is one of the largest in the world.
-It is centred around a huge tank that makes you feel like a deep sea diver.
+The Oceanarium is one of the largest in the world.
+It’s centred around a huge tank that makes you feel like a deep sea diver.
 There are sharks – lots of sharks!

 There’s more to see on the south bank of the Tagus: our children loved the trip over to see Cristo Rei, the 28m statue which stands on a hillside in Almada.
 There are two bridges which span the river or you can catch a ferry across.